 to the high velocity tail with the fit parameters velocity scale $\sigma_v$ and amplitude $A$.
 The fit is shown in blue in \autoref{fig:Marchetti}.
 The fit result and the best-fitting parameters are displayed in \autoref{tab:Marchetti-fit}.
-The function $p(v)=A^{-1}f(v)$ serves as the probability density distribution for Milky Way stars to have velocities $v$ under the condition that $v>v_0= 400\,\mathrm{km\, s^{-1}}$.
+The function $P(v)=A^{-1}f(v)$ serves as the probability density function for a Milky Way star to have velocity $v$ under the condition that $v>v_0= 400\,\mathrm{km\, s^{-1}}$.
+The cut-off $v_0$ is also called the location parameter of the distribution.
+Picking a different cut-off in the tail of the distribution does not alter the shape parameter $\sigma_v$, but merely changes the overall normalisation $A$.

 We now assume that we can adopt this present day velocity distribution of the Milky Way to Andromeda at earlier times.
 We believe that, at least for the equal-mass scenario, this is a sensible assumption.

-In addition, we calculate the escape velocity $v_\text{esc}(r)$ that results from our model of the mass distribution of Andromeda (see \autoref{fig:Escape-velocity}) at every generated initial position vector.
-Then, we rearrange $p(v)$ for $v$ and substitute $v_\text{esc}$ for the lower cut-off value $v_0$